yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 By default, clusters are created using a stable release, taken from the [stable release series](../../../releases/versioning/#stable-releases) of YugabyteDB.
 You can choose to deploy your dedicated cluster using the following tracks:

 - Innovation - Updated more frequently, providing quicker access to new features.
-- Production - Features less frequent updates using stable builds that have been tested longer in YugabyteDB Managed.
+- Production - Has less frequent updates, using select stable builds that have been tested longer in YugabyteDB Managed.

 If you need a feature from the [preview release series](../../../releases/versioning/#preview-releases) of YugabyteDB, contact {{% support-cloud %}} before you create your cluster.
 (Preview releases are also used for Sandbox clusters.)